INTERTANKO Guide to the Vetting Process - 15th Edition, 2025

 Mediterranean MoU Review Panel/Appeal Procedures

-Paris MoU Detention Review Procedure
+Paris MoU Detention Review Panel Procedure

-Tokyo MoU Detention Review Panel Procedures
+Tokyo MoU Detention Review Panel Procedure

 United Kingdom Detention Review Procedures

-Viña Del Mar MoU Detention Review Panel Procedures
+Viña del Mar MoU Detention Review Panel Procedures

-Generic appeal letter for USCG interventions
+Generic Appeal Letter for USCG Interventions

 INTERTANKO (the International Association of Independent Tanker Owners) is a trade association that has served as the voice for independent tanker owners since 1970, representing the interests of its Members at national, regional and international levels.